 |31 August 2012||Crew / Passenger Deaths|

 (overboard) On August 31, 2012, a 31-year-old female crew jumped overboard (committed suicide) while the ship was in the Mediterranean (Aegean Sea) and en-route from Istanbul Turkey to Venice Italy.
-The woman (of South African origin) worked on the ship as dancer.
-The conducted search operation continued ~6 hours, but was unsuccessful in finding the body.
+The woman (of South African origin) worked on the ship as a dancer.
+The conducted search operation continued ~6 hours but was unsuccessful in finding the body.
 The incident caused itinerary change – call port Dubrovnik Croatia was dropped.

 You can add more details on reported here accident or submit new / your own Costa Favolosa ship incident ("Cruise Minus" report) via CruiseMapper's contact form.